vercel/fun/README.md

  * Processes are frozen by sending the `SIGSTOP` signal to the lambda process, and unfrozen by sending the `SIGCONT` signal, not using the [cgroup freezer][].
  * Lambdas that compile to native executables (i.e. Go) will need to be compiled for your operating system.
-So if you are on MacOS, then the binary needs to be executable on MacOS.
+So if you are on macOS, then the binary needs to be executable on macOS.

 ### `docker`